 - a.
 Presence in a wide range of products across the entire value chain of synthetic pyrethroids. - b.
 Product registrations in the domestic and international markets enabling global outreach. - c.
 Strong product portfolio and wide distribution network. - d.
 Diversified and stable customer base. - e.
 Experienced Promoters and Management Team.

-For further details, see "Our Business - Our Competitive Strengths" beginning on page 129 of this Draft Red Herring Prospectus,
+For further details, see "Our Business - Our Strengths" on page 131 of this Red Herring Prospectus,

 Quantitative Factors